TitansProductions/tp_ranch/README.md

 1. Creating a ranch is through `config/config_ranches.lua` configuration file and not through a command or an in-game menu.
 By that, you can easily modify a ranch anytime.

-## How to implement a bucket system for the thirst consumption.
+## How to implement a bucket system for the animals thirst consumption.

 On `client/escrow_ignore.lua` file, we provide you (3) functions that you can implement the script of yours or another developer's for using the bucket properly.